 From the archives, but rewritten …

 Carin stared at the wall of her office cubicle, and the pinned up postcards from Mongolia and Bhutan jeered back at her.
 She could have been there right now, with muddied boots and a backpack, or developing her horse-riding skills on an empty plain.
 But since she’d said no, Derek had said farewell to her as well as to everyone else and gone alone.
-Meanwhile she sat where she had sat for the past nine years, stable in salary, possessing a comprehensive insurance plan, and ready to scream.
+Meanwhile she sat where she had sat for the past nine years, possessing a comprehensive insurance plan, and ready to scream.

 Carin sat up straight in her chair so she could peer over the divide and see the rest of the room.
 Her desk was one of five and was positioned in the corner furthest from the entryway, so she had a clear view of everything.
 When bored, which was often, she would survey the small week-based world she shared with four female colleagues.

 Tamryn, who was just 22, was at that moment rifling through papers in a cabinet drawer in an important fashion, so Carin knew she had no clue what she was doing.
 Janette was standing by the fax machine, wearing a blank stare and fiddling with her nose ring.
 Faith was not at her desk, but then Faith was never at her desk.
 Carin had great admiration for Faith.
 Finally, if she looked left, Carin could see Sonya in the opposite corner.
 Sonya had turned 50 yesterday but had the joie de vivre of a five year old.
 She was presently punching away at the keyboard with her two index fingers and humming to herself.